 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

 WHEREAS, dyslexia is a language-based learning disability that causes difficulties with reading, writing, spelling, and word pronunciation; and

 WHEREAS, dyslexia is distinguished from other learning disabilities by its weakness at the phonological level, and that it is neurobiological in origin; and

-WHEREAS, dyslexia affects 1 in 5 in the United States, and the onset and severity of dyslexia varies in each individual; and
+WHEREAS, the onset and severity of dyslexia varies in each individual; and

 WHEREAS, because it takes individuals with dyslexia longer to process phonemic information, the disability directly affects academic growth, achievement, and self-esteem; and

-WHEREAS, it is important to provide effective teaching approaches and related clinical educational intervention strategies for individuals with dyslexia; and
+WHEREAS, dyslexia is an unexpected disability and it is important to provide effective teaching approaches and related clinical educational intervention strategies for individuals with dyslexia; and

-WHEREAS, Dyslexia Awareness Month is an opportunity to acknowledge educators specializing in effective teaching strategies, and to celebrate the many achievements of adolescents, students, and adults with dyslexia;
+WHEREAS, Dyslexia Awareness Month is an opportunity to acknowledge educators specializing in effective teaching strategies, and to celebrate the perseverance and many achievements of adolescents, students, and adults with dyslexia;

 NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize October 2020 as DYSLEXIA AWARENESS MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.